 On this 5 Day Glacier National Park Adventure for Women, you and your girlfriends — the ones you make or the ones you bring — will renew your minds, bodies, and souls.
 You’ll spend three days backpacking in Glacier National Park’s stunning interior and two days rafting Glacier’s turquoise river, enjoying another unusual perspective into the park.
-Vinyasa yoga and meditation sessions will be offered daily.
+Vinyasa yoga and meditation sessions will be offered during the 3 day backpacking portion of the trip.
 Our professional female guides will educate you about Glacier’s flora, fauna, geology, culture, and women-specific concerns in the backcountry.
 Meanwhile, they take care of every logistical detail while ensuring that safety and fun remain at the forefront of this wellness experience.
 No experience is necessary, as long as you come with a reasonable level of fitness and an open mind.

 Other Costs: Does not include Glacier National Park entrance fee.
 Purchase your pass in advance here.
 Backpack, hiking poles, sleeping bag, and tent are available for rent.
 One night’s lodging between hiking and rafting is not included.
+That would be the night of June 27th.
 Check out our in-house lodging here.